news

 In a 2006 interview with ABC's Australian Story, Lee and Chris Rush said: "I feel very let down by our Australian Federal Police — we tried to lawfully stop our son leaving the country, it wasn't done."

 Rush was sentenced to life imprisonment in February 2006, but an appeal in September that year saw his sentence surprisingly upgraded to the death penalty.
 For five years he sat, fearing the worst, until another appeal in 2011 saw his sentence reduced back to life.
-He is currently carrying out his sentence in a prison in east Bali after being transferred out of Kerobokan prison.
+He was transferred to Karangasem jail in Bali's east in early 2014.
+Five years later, Rush pleaded for his sentence to be reduced in an emotional letter, where he vowed to become an anti-drugs campaigner.

 However, Nguyen did die while serving time.
-In June this year, the Indonesian Corrections office, confirmed that the 34-year-old died in a Jakarta hospital from stomach cancer on 9 May.
+In June 2018, the Indonesian Corrections Office confirmed that the 34-year-old died in a Jakarta hospital from stomach cancer on May 9.

-Before his death, Nguyen did, however, have a brief period of happiness while in prison.
+Before his death, Nguyen did have a brief period of happiness while in prison.
 In 2015 it was reported he was engaged to Lyudmyla Karpova, a then-26-year-old ambulance volunteer who worked in Italy.

 Matthew Norman, the youngest member of the Bali Nine, met his future drug gang peers at the catering company Eurest, where Martin Stephens, Renae Lawrence and Andrew Chan also worked.